westada/section-400-hr-policy-review/README.md

 # Board Documents - *Experimental*

-This repository is an experiment in using an alternative approach to Board document management using open-source based tools as opposed to a specific vendor.  **It should not be considered official**.
+This repository is an alternative approach to Board document management using open-source based tools.  **It should not be considered official**.
 The official board management software for the West Ada School District can be found [here](https://simbli.eboardsolutions.com/index.aspx?S=36031062).

 ## Tools
-This experimental approach uses the following tools:
+This approach uses the following tools:

 -[Markdown](https://www.markdownguide.org)